thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 ---

 title: [Scriptability]
-last_updated: 6/29/2020
+last_updated: 9/16/2020
-summary: "Use Scriptability to export and import Worksheets, Views, Pinboards, and Answers in a human-readable format."
+summary: "Use Scriptability to export and import Worksheets, Views, Tables, Pinboards, and Answers in a human-readable format."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-ThoughtSpot developed its own scriptable approach for exporting, enhancing, and migrating Worksheets, Views, Pinboards, and Answers.
+ThoughtSpot developed its own scriptable approach for exporting, enhancing, and migrating Worksheets, Views, Tables, Pinboards, and Answers.

 You can model your data and build out sophisticated dashboards in your test environment, before deploying to all users.